| 10:00 – 10:15 a.m. |

 - Policy: SB24-037 enacted in Colorado, CDPHE 3-year pilot framework approved, national WQT comparative analysis (95%)

-- Year 2: Scale to 10,000+ hectares, move pilots from concept to motion, complete USAF modifications, advance $20M fund
+- Year 2: Scale to 10,000+ hectares, move pilots from concept to motion, complete USAF modifications, close $20M fund ($12M verbal commitments, led by Bridges Outcomes Partnerships)

 |